conductor-sdk/conductor-javascript/docs/workflow/README.md

 ### Registering a Workflow

-Takes a boolean flagging wether to override the workflow or not. and a complete workflow definition Returns a promise on done.
+Takes a boolean flagging whether to override the workflow or not.
+And a Complete workflow definition

 ```typescript
 import {